-Once you have installed the plugin there are some options that you need to configure in the plugin setttings (go to
+Once you have installed the plugin there are a few options that you need to configure.

-Easy WP SMTP General Settings
+Easy WP SMTP Settings

-- From Email Address: The email address that will be used to send emails to your recipients
+- From Email Address: The email address that will be used to send emails to your recipients.

-- From Name: The name your recipients will see as part of the “from” or “sender” value when they receive your message
+- From Name: The name your recipients will see as part of the “from” or “sender” value when they receive your email.

-For detailed documentation on how you can configure these options please visit the Easy WordPress SMTP plugin page
+For more information on how you can configure all plugin settings, please visit our plugin documentation.

 Inspired by WP Mail SMTP plugin

-- Can this plugin be used to send emails via SMTP?
+Can this plugin be used to send emails via Outlook, Gmail, Google Workspace, Hotmail, Yahoo, Zoho SMTP?